Origins Story #2: Part 3

 “Jesus, I could have killed you.”

-“I had some issues with a past neighbour…” I stop, taking a few laboured breaths.
-“God, that really freaked me out.”
+“I had some issues with a past neighbour…” My sentence trails off, I take a few laboured breaths.
+“God, you really freaked me out.”

-Letting myself come out shock, I slam back against a wall, my lungs gasping for air.
+Letting myself come out shock, I press my back against a wall, my lungs demanding air.
 Huntsman’s suit reverts back out of his tactical gear and he comes a little closer.

 “Hey whoa, you’re hyperventilating.”
 He says.
 “Just relax, you’re ok.
 Everything’s fine.”